 Technology has had a profound effect on consumers’ buying habits.
+This new world has encouraged growth in online retailers.
 Anyone who’s recently bought from online retailers knows that new innovations have made the shopping experience more convenient and efficient.
 But these changes have also affected buyers’ expectations.
 They get impatient if a transaction takes too long, and a wealth of alternatives ensures that they can go elsewhere if a product or service doesn’t meet their needs.

 Old customer service practices can’t accommodate this new way of doing business.
 Thankfully, technology is a double-edged sword.
 While it may eliminate traditional client care methods, it also enables companies to cater to their customers in exciting new ways.
 Those that remain complacent will not be able to satisfy their audience, but those that can adapt to these challenges will be able to achieve a new level of consumer engagement.

-The following represents just a few examples of the innovative call center technology on the market today.
+The following represents just a few examples of the innovative call centre technology on the market today.
 You’ll be able to satisfy your customers’ unique needs with these tools on your side.

 Call Distributors Ensure Qualified Representatives Answer Calls